logi-26/psio-game-manager/README.md

   - For best performance, use the application with your games stored on a PC HDD and then transfer to an SD card.
   - The application requires the games cue sheet to identify the game.
   - If a game is a single disc game the disc number will be displayed as zero.
+  - CRC checks make the process a lot slower (turned off by default).
 ##### Multi-disc LST
   - If a game is not part of a collection the LST will be displayed with an asterisk.
   - If a game is part of a collection and an LST file is not present the LST will be displayed with "No".